This post may contain affiliate sales links. Please see my full disclosure policy for details

 Instructions

-- In a microwave-safe bowl, combine caramels, milk and sea salt.
+- In a microwave-safe bowl, combine caramels and milk.
 Microwave in 20-second increments, stirring each time.
 Caramel will be very hot and can burn easily.
 Stir in 1 teaspoon salt.
 All the caramel to cool.

 - Soften the butter in the microwave for 10-15 seconds.
 Combine the softened butter with the brown and granulated sugar.
 Beat on medium speed until well combined, 2-3 minutes.